Chauncey Billups: First year in Detroit (2002–2003)

 After his breakthrough season, Billups became a free agent.
 Billups wanted to return to the Timberwolves, but the team wanted to see how Brandon would respond to his knee injury.

-In June 2002, Billups signed a 5-year, $35 million contract with the Detroit Pistons to be the team's new starting point guard.
+In July 2002, Billups signed a 6-year, $34 million contract with the Detroit Pistons to be the team's new starting point guard.
 When he signed with the Pistons, he was forced to take the number 1 because number 4 was retired in honor of Joe Dumars.
 Billups quickly earned respect from Pistons fans and colleagues for his tenacious defense and clutch shooting.

 In 2002–03, Billups helped Detroit finish first overall in the Eastern Conference with a 50–32 regular season record.
 Billups earned the nickname "Mr. Big-Shot" during the regular season for two events.
 He first made a game winning three on March 9 as time expired to beat the Golden State Warriors 107–105 and Billups scored 31 points.
 The second event was just over two weeks later on March 26.
 The Pistons were tied in overtime with the Atlanta Hawks 99–99 until Billups made a top-of-the-key triple with 0.5 seconds left to win the game.
 Billups finished with 22 points against the Hawks.
-In the 2003 Playoffs, the top-seed Pistons surprisingly fell behind the upstart 8-seed Orlando Magic in the first round series 3 games to 1.
+In the 2003 playoffs, the top-seed Pistons surprisingly fell behind the upstart 8-seed Orlando Magic in the first-round series 3 games to 1.
 In game 5, Billups played a contributing role in his team's dominating 98–67 victory by scoring 15 points, tied for second on the Pistons.
-Having helped the Pistons stave off elimination in Game 5, Billups scored 40 points in game 6 to help the Pistons force a seventh game.
-In the decisive Game 7, Billups scored 37 points to help clinch the series 4–3.
+Having helped the Pistons stave off elimination in game 5, Billups scored 40 points in game 6 to help the Pistons force a seventh game.
+In the decisive game 7, Billups scored 37 points to help clinch the series 4–3.

-Detroit then beat the Philadelphia 76ers in the Eastern Conference Semi-Finals, 4–2, to advance to the Eastern Conference Finals.
-However, Detroit would be swept by the New Jersey Nets, 4–0.
+Detroit then beat the Philadelphia 76ers in the Eastern Conference Semifinals, 4–2, to advance to the Eastern Conference Finals.
+However, Detroit was swept by the New Jersey Nets, 4–0.
 Rick Carlisle was fired as the head coach in the offseason and Larry Brown was hired.